superbuilders/errors/README.md

 0BSD - Use this library however you want!

+This library is an independent TypeScript implementation inspired by error handling patterns from the Go ecosystem, particularly [efficientgo/core](https://github.com/efficientgo/core).
+While inspired by these patterns, this library is original work and is released under the permissive 0BSD license.

 ## Contributing

 Contributions welcome!
-This library is designed to completely replace try/catch with a more elegant, type-safe error handling pattern.
+This library is designed to completely replace try/catch with a more elegant, type-safe error handling pattern inspired by Go's error handling philosophy.
 Please ensure any changes maintain this core philosophy.